Consulate General of Russia, Chennai: Economic developments in the region

 Following the 2019 Eastern Economic Forum, Chennai–Vladivostok Maritime Corridor, a sea route covering nearly 5,600 nautical miles (10,300 km) to connect Russia's Far East, was proposed at the 20th India–Russia Summit to increase bilateral trade between India and Russia.
 In September 2019, a memorandum of intent for the route was signed by Prime Minister Narendra Modi in Vladivostok.

 First letter to space

-The first letter ever to a post office in space from India was sent from the Chennai Consulate.
+The first letter ever to a post office in space from India was sent from the Russian Consulate in Chennai.
 According to the 2018 Limca Book of Records, Reagan Jones, a person known for his prolific letter writing, sent his letter containing greetings for space scientists from Vandiperiyar post office to the Soviet Consulate General in Chennai.
 The Chennai Consulate further sent the letter on to Moscow, where it was sent to the post office in space using radio waves.